Narasimman-V/pagination-x/README.md

 - **width** Optional property.
 Gives the width for the column.
 - **style** Optional property.
 Adds CSS style to the column.
 - **searchable** Optional property.
 By default all columns are searchable.
 To turn off searching on a particular column, set this property to false.
 In the example above, column 'County' is not searchable since 'searchable' property is set to false.
+- **searchKeys** Optional property.
+A single or multiple property names (separated by comma) to search for.
+- **exportKey** Optional property.
+By default, the property used to display a column is exported.
+To change this, a different property can be specified using this attribute.

 #### 5.2.5 page-size-options ##